| |

 India too has made a feeble effort at estimating the

-by the Labour Bureau focuses on 8 sectors (Mining, Textile
+survey by the Labour Bureau focuses on 8 sectors (Mining,

-and the IT/BPO industry) to arrive at an estimate of
+Transport and the IT/BPO industry) to arrive at an

-job loss as a result of the economic slowdown in the
+estimate of job loss as a result of the economic slowdown

-country.
-In these sectors it sampled units employing
+in the country.
+In these sectors it sampled units

 Chart